Photos of Acceptable Warehouse, Industrial, and Manufacturing Attire

 Keeping Warm During Cold Weather

-Additionally, cargo-type khaki jackets still look professional and provide warmth during colder weather.
-With necessary safety accessories such as a fluorescent vest and hard hats, these employees are ready to work and look positive and professional, as well.
+Additionally, cargo-type khaki jackets still look professional and provide warmth during cold weather.
+With necessary safety accessories, such as a fluorescent vest and hard hats, these employees are ready to work and look positive and professional, as well.

 Safety Equipment and Comfortable Clothing

-This worker looks great in a casual button-down shirt and jeans.
+This worker is suitably dressed in a casual button-down shirt and jeans.
 Her clothes are appropriate for business attire in her work environment.

-This is an excellent example of a worker dressing appropriately and comfortably for a manufacturing workplace.
+This is a prime example of a worker dressing appropriately and comfortably for a manufacturing workplace.

 Comfort and Flexibility

 In a manufacturing setting, it's important for clothing to be comfortable and provide employees the flexibility needed to perform their jobs.
-But remember, clothing should be neat and clean.
+However, clothing should also be neat and clean.